 Here are some New Year’s books that I like to read aloud to my students.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.

 Finally, here is a freebie that I made years ago, but continue to update it for the current year.
-It’s simple and sweet, because I really only spend a day or two on new year’s goals and then move on.
+It’s simple and sweet because I really only spend a day or two on new year’s goals and then move on to winter activities.
 Click below to grab yours.